Join us on the Inca Trail to Machu Picchu

 Once you catch your first glimpse of Machu Picchu in the early morning light, you’ll know it was all worthwhile.
 Best of all, since they run their own treks, they can ensure the fair treatment of the porters and the quality of food and equipment, so you can relax and enjoy the beauty of the region.

-- Meals: 6 breakfasts, 4 lunches & 3 dinners are included.
+- Meals included: 6 breakfasts, 4 lunches & 3 dinners are included.

 - Vegetarian options are available on all meals throughout the adventure.